PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 # ToDo

-- [ ] Create functionality to calculate earnings from hours generated with different start times.
+- [ ] Get earnings from selected pay day to following pay day.
+- [ ] Get overtimes from selected cut off day to following.
+- [ ] Add overtimes to pay day.
-- [ ] Add test to check all week, 7 days and 24h for every day in the week.
+- [ ] Add test to check all week, 7 days and 24h for every day in the week to check start time.
+Test should loop over 24 hours and check if sum of the hours is 9.25.
+- [ ] Test earnings from selected start time.
 - [ ] Create functionality to calculate overtimes.
 - [ ] Refactor getNameOfWeekDay as it probably can be one liner.
 - [ ] Refactor calcPercent and add to this function "reduceFloat" to avoid repeating use of "reduceFloat".
 - [ ] Add functionality to extractDateFromString to extract year/month (at the moment extracts month/year) and return in correct form for moment js.
 Functionality need detect where year is passed, as a first or as a second argument.
 - [ ] Reduce getNameOfWeekDay by moving this function below returnDate and pass only date argument which has correct day and time.
+- [x] Create functionality to calculate earnings from hours generated with different start times.
 - [x] Remove all console logs from and development helpers from calcEarnedForDay.
 - [x] Extract functionality to calculate hours from start time.
 This functionality at the moment is in the  calcEarnedForDay.
 Reason is that if calcEarnedForDay return earnings not times what is at the moment all test for this function will fail.
 - [x] Crete functionality in the returnDate to receive date as a string NOT in the array.